 Ideals also tend to promote a singular formula for how something should be; however, if I’ve learned anything in life and love, it’s that there is no singular formula.
 Sometimes you have to get through a series of trial and errors before you figure out what actually works for you.
 And avoid comparing yourself to others—I know it’s hard, but try, because sometimes that just effs you up even more.
 If you think about it, it’s like school.
 There’s always going to be the kid who seems to have put in the least amount of effort, but manages to be in the top 10% of the class anyways.
 Then there are people like me—I worked my butt off in law school, and I was not even close to the top 10% of the class.
 But if I always compared myself to the kid who studying came easy to, I’d find myself often discouraged.
 It’s really not fair to compare yourself to others.
 Through trial and error I figured out what worked for me and eventually even made the Dean’s List.
 On top of that, I found that I shined in other ways--and I'm not just saying that to make myself feel better.
 So yeah…ideally, working my butt off would have led to good grades; but in the end, the real value, for me personally, lied in the overall experiences I gained throughout law school, especially the ones that had nothing to do with grades.
 I mean, how many people have you heard say that they loved law school?
 I loved law school.
 No joke.
 Often it was frustrating, tiring, and it made me cry--like a lot of boys do, ha--but I still loved it.

 Here’s another example, though this may be a silly example.
 After spending much time in the south, I grew accustomed to having men open doors for me.
 So whenever I’d come back to California, I’d get peeved when men wouldn’t open doors for me.
 Don’t they know their manners?
 However, I’ve also learned that there is a difference between knowing your manners and actually being a true gentleman.
 Being able to open doors is not an indicator of a true gentleman.
 So how much does having a man open a door really mean to me?
-Not much.
-In case that wasn’t as clear an image as I tried to paint, basically what I was trying to illustrate is that the ideal, here, is a man who opens doors, but the real value is a true gentleman.
-Catch my drift?
+Not much if he's an asshole.

 Relationships are easy to the extent that we choose to be with the ones we love, and once we realize what’s worth fighting over and what’s worth taking a chill pill over, the hard parts become minor to what we truly value.
 It’s getting to that place that may take some work, but when it’s worth it, it’s worth the work, and it will work out as it should.
 Still, sometimes, if not a lot of times, it really does just come down to reminding ourselves to take a freakin’ chill pill—stop being a drama queen.
 Whoosh.
 (Sound of a big relieving gust of wind, blowing your hair to the side, clearing the skies, letting the sun shine on you as you lift your face towards it and smile back).